sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

 #### Collapse Hierarchy

 If a class hierarchy is no longer needed, remove them.
-Changes to the parent class allways affect children - if this behavior is causing more work than benefits, an interface might provide the same benefits without the strong coupling.
+Changes to the parent class always affect children - if this behavior is causing more work than benefits, an interface might provide the same benefits without the strong coupling.
 Work step by step and move all functions from the parent to the child in question, and remove the heritage.
 Collapse Hierarchy